open-telemetry/opentelemetry-java-instrumentation/docs/contributing/inter-thread-context-propagation.md

 ```
 pool.submit(new AcceptRequestRunnable() {
     Request req = readRequest()
+    // At this point Context.current() will have a started span
+    // recording monitoring data about `req`
     pool.submit(new ProcessRequestRunnable(req) {
+        // The same context from above is active here
         writeResponse(process(req))
         pool.submit(new AcceptRequestRunnable() {
+        // The same context from above is propagated here as well
         ... repeat until shutdown
     })
 })